-Highland Kitchen is a local favorite for those that live and own homes and condos in Somerville — reliably delicious with friendly and fast service, and Dave’s Famous Pasta in Davis Square serves up some of the best sandwiches in all of Boston.
+Highland Kitchen is a local favorite for those that live and own homes and condos in Somerville — reliably delicious with friendly and fast service.
+Dave’s Fresh Pasta in Davis Square serves up some of the best sandwiches in all of Boston.
 If you’re craving Hawaiian-style poke, make your way to Manoa Poke Shop where you’ll find quality seafood in a casual environment.
 There are several notable Mexican restaurants, like Taco Loco Mexican Grill and Tenoch, and a diverse selection of international cuisines.
 To round out your culinary tour through Somerville, visit 7ate9 Bakery for a cheesecake that’s sure to make an impression!

-Clocking in at just over 4-square miles, Somerville is densely populated and packs a lot into a small space.
-But instead of feeling overcrowded, the number of people and variety of personalities create depth and intrigue.
-Add to this the active arts community, a dynamic cultural environment and a strong sense of community and you’ve got a city with a whole lot of dimension.
+Clocking in at just over 4 square miles, Somerville is densely populated and packs a lot into a small space.
+The number of people and variety of personalities create depth and intrigue.
+Add to this the active arts community, a dynamic cultural environment, and a strong sense of community, and you’ve got a city with a whole lot of dimension.

 Somerville is optimally located for anyone who wants easy access to downtown Boston or Cambridge, or for those who frequently travel on I-93 or I-95.
 Because traffic can be unbearably heavy in and around Boston, nearby neighborhoods with great public transportation options are becoming increasing appealing.
 Both the Red Line and the Orange Line run through Somerville, as well as the MBTA Commuter Rail from northwest of Boston and the MBTA bus system throughout Somerville’s different neighborhoods.

 Somerville is an ideal neighborhood to call home for anyone who appreciates an innovative, authentic and stimulating environment.
-But one of the best things about Metro9 Somerville is that it’s right on the Cambridge line, so residents have direct access to the best parts of both cities, each of which have their own unique and dynamic style.
-For more information about these bold new condos for sale in Somerville, contact us.
+But one of the best things about Metro9 Condos in Somerville is that it’s right on the Cambridge line, so residents have direct access to the best parts of both cities, each of which have their own unique and dynamic style (and, in our opinions, are two of Boston’s best neighborhoods).